 What’s more, these drawings are only allowed out of the vaults once a decade due to their sensitivity to light.
 So, if you don’t fancy waiting another 10 years, take your pencil and pad along to your nearest show.

-The exhibition is currently being shown at the Poole Museum, Dorset, and will then travel to Hull and Belfast before touring internationally.
+The exhibition is currently being shown at the Ulster Museum, Belfast.